anderspitman/anderspitman.net/entries/22/entry.md

 Here's my take.
 I think reactive UIs is the big idea.
-Any reasonably well-designed framework with a virtual DOM or equivalent (ie Svelte, Flutter), which enables a reactive, immediate-mode mental model for building UIs, gets you 80% of the way there.
+Any reasonably well-designed framework with a virtual DOM or equivalent (ie Svelte, Flutter), which enables a immediate-mode mental model for building UIs, gets you 80% of the way there.
 But I get the feeling that React and Vue are competing for that last 20%, and the result is a lot of breaking changes for minimal value to developers.

 Even my personal favorite vdom framework for side projects, [Mithril][0], bumped to version 2 a while back which caused breaking changes for my code.
 I